H\"older regularity of the pressure for weak solutions of the 3D Euler equations in bounded domains: Introduction

-\end{theorem} Now we outline the proof of this result.
-In section \ref{parametrisationsection} we introduce a parametrisation of the boundary region (including the extension of the velocity field outside the domain $\Omega$).
-In particular we define the local coordinate system and state the differential operators in these coordinates.
+Theorem \ref{regularitytheorem} will be proved in sections \ref{mollificationsection}-\ref{limitsection}.
 The proof then proceeds in the following steps: \begin{itemize} \item We first mollify the velocity field, which is done in section \ref{mollificationsection}.
-This is not as straightforward as in the torus or the whole space, as the mollified velocity $u^\epsilon$ has to satisfy the boundary condition \eqref{velocitybc}.
-One needs to split the velocity field into an interior and boundary part.
+This is not as straightforward as in in the case of the torus or the whole space, as the mollified velocity $u^\epsilon$ has to satisfy the boundary condition \eqref{velocitybc}.
+One needs to split the velocity field into interior and boundary parts.
 The parametrisation of the boundary region is then used to extend the velocity field over the boundary. \item Then it is possible to use standard Schauder theory, as can be found in \cite{krylov,ladyzhenskaya,gilbarg,hanbook,giaquinta}.
-This will give us a candidate for a near the boundary truncated and mollified pressure $P^\epsilon$, of which we are going to take the limit $\epsilon \rightarrow 0$ at the end of the proof. \item We then prove that that the $C^{0,\alpha} (\Omega)$ norm of $P^\epsilon$ is bounded by the $C^{0,\alpha} (\Omega)$ norm of $u^\epsilon \otimes u^\epsilon$ uniformly in $\epsilon$.
+This will give us a candidate for a near the boundary truncated and mollified pressure $P^\epsilon$, for which we are going to take the limit $\epsilon \rightarrow 0$ at the end of the proof. \item We then prove that the $C^{0,\alpha} (\Omega)$ norm of $P^\epsilon$ is bounded by the $C^{0,\alpha} (\Omega)$ norm of $u^\epsilon \otimes u^\epsilon$ uniformly in $\epsilon$.
 In section \ref{interiorsection} we derive the interior estimates, while in section \ref{decompositionsection} we obtain the boundary estimates.
 In order to deal with the boundary condition we establish a trace lemma in section \ref{tracesection}.
-In section \ref{limitsection} we then combine the estimates from sections \ref{interiorsection}-\ref{decompositionsection} and take the limit $\epsilon \rightarrow 0$ to establish the regularity estimate from Theorem \ref{regularitytheorem}. \end{itemize} Finally, in section \ref{examplesection} we provide an example that illustrates why the very weak boundary condition \eqref{boundarycondition} is necessary.
-To be more precise, we will construct an example of a velocity field in $C^{0,\alpha} (\Omega)$ for $0< \alpha \leq \frac{1}{2}$ with $(u \cdot n)\lvert_{\partial \Omega} = 0$ for which $\partial_n (u \cdot n)^2 \lvert_{\partial \Omega} \notin \mathcal{D}' (\partial \Omega)$.
+In section \ref{limitsection} we then combine the estimates from sections \ref{interiorsection}-\ref{decompositionsection} and take the limit $\epsilon \rightarrow 0$ to establish the regularity estimate from Theorem \ref{regularitytheorem}. \end{itemize} Subsequently, in section \ref{doubleregularitysection} we will prove the interior double Hölder exponent regularity of the pressure and prove Theorem \ref{doubleregularitythm}.
+Finally, in section \ref{examplesection} we provide an explicit example that illustrates why the very weak boundary condition \eqref{boundarycondition} is necessary and prove Theorem \ref{exampletheorem}.
+To be more precise, we will construct an example of a velocity field in $C^{0,\alpha} (\Omega)$ for $0< \alpha < \frac{1}{2}$ with $(u \cdot n)\lvert_{\partial \Omega} = 0$ for which $\partial_n (u \cdot n)^2 \lvert_{\partial \Omega} \notin \mathcal{D}' (\partial \Omega)$.
 Therefore one cannot consider the terms $\partial_n p$ or $\partial_n (u \cdot n)^2$ individually at the boundary (as they are ill-defined).